hackclub/hackclub/workshops/shared_clipboard/README.md

 ## Building it!

-Open up your favorite editor, make a new file titled `myclip.go` (you can name it whatever you want, really) and add in
+Open up your favorite editor (I recommend VS Code and GoLand), make a new file titled `myclip.go` (you can name it whatever you want, really) and add in

 ```go
 package main